garystafford/meanstack-data-samples/README.md

 grunt server
 ```

-### Notes About project
+### Notes About Project
+* Original project based on yeoman's [generator-angular](http://yeoman.io/).
+All generator commands work.
 * Link to main AngularJS `test-bootstrap` view: [http://localhost:3000/#](http://localhost:3000/#).
 * HTTP GET call to MongoDB data: [http://localhost:3000/api/components](http://localhost:3000/api/components).
 * Deferred promises used to perform actions asynchronously: [$http](http://docs.angularjs.org/api/ng/service/$http)
+* Karma unit tests included for controller and services.
 * Karma's default port `8080` to `8090` in `karma.conf.js` and `karma-e2e.conf.js` files.
 It conflicted with my installation of Apache and every other application that wants to use port `8080` by default.
 * The `grunt` command now runs without error.
 In the original project, `jshint` had a strict violation with `validthis`.

-* MongoDB, Mongoose, and Twitter Bootstrap added to project.
-* Karma unit tests included for controller and services.
+Preview of project on Chrome for Android:
 ![Chrome on Android ](https://github.com/garystafford/meanstack-data-samples/blob/master/public/images/MobileView.png?raw=true)